KIDERM

 Human Impact

-Children are uniquely vulnerable to contagious skin conditions.
-KIDERM provides them with the knowledge to protect themselves and others, supporting healthier school environments and stronger communities.
+Children are uniquely vulnerable to contagious skin conditions due to close interaction and limited awareness.
+KIDERM provides practical knowledge that enables children to protect themselves and others, supporting healthier school environments.